All about ester fluids

-Since the early days of transformers the benefits of immersing coils in a dielectric fluid have been understood.
-The use of fluid allows designers to reduce electrical clearances and greatly improve cooling performance, thus making transformers more compact.
-For many years mineral oil has been seen as the fluid of choice for electrical transformers due to its favourable cooling and electrical performance.
-However, in more recent times the short comings of mineral oil are being realised in flammability, poor environmental performance, low moisture tolerance and corrosive sulphur.
+The benefits of immersing transformer coils in a dielectric fluid have long been understood.
+The use of such a fluid allows designers to reduce electrical clearances and greatly improve cooling performance, thus making transformers more compact.
+For many years, mineral oil has been used in electrical transformers due to its cooling and electrical performance.
+However,the shortcomings of mineral oil are now acknowledged in terms of its flammability, poor environmental performance, low moisture tolerance and corrosive sulphur.

-The solution to all these problems is to use an ester based fluid, since they are fire safe, readily biodegradable, free from corrosive sulphur compounds and have excellent moisture tolerance.
+The solution is to use ester based fluids, since they are fire safe, readily biodegradable, free from corrosive sulphur compounds and have excellent dielectric characteristics.
 Ester fluids have also been shown to extend the life of cellulose insulation, bringing further benefits to operators.

 Synthetic esters are manufactured from carefully selected raw materials to give a finished product that is tailored to the specific application.
 In the case of MIDEL 7131 it has been developed specifically to be used as a transformer dielectric; hence it is a high performance fluid which is suitable for use in all types of application.
-Crucially MIDEL 7131 has a very low pour point and excellent oxidation stability, making it suitable for cold climates and breathing systems where the fluid has free access to oxygen from the air.
+Crucially, MIDEL 7131 has a very low pour point and excellent oxidation stability, making it suitable for cold climates and breathing systems where the fluid is exposed to oxygen from the air.

-Natural esters, such as MIDEL eN, are derived directly from renewable natural sources, primarily seed oils such as soya bean, rapeseed oil or sunflower oil.
+Natural esters are made from renewable natural sources, for example MIDEL eN 1204 (rapeseed/canola) and MIDEL eN 1215 (soybean).
 The base oil is chosen to give the best possible fit to the application; however unlike synthetic esters the properties of these base oils cannot be significantly altered.
-Therefore in order to get a natural ester dielectric fluid that remains liquid at low temperatures a compromise has to be made, and a base oil with relatively poor oxidation stability is usually chosen.
+Therefore in order to get a natural ester dielectric fluid that remains liquid at low temperatures a compromise has to be made, and a base oil with reduced oxidation stability is usually chosen.
 This means that natural esters are only suitable for sealed equipment.
-Natural esters also have high pour points, when compared to synthetic esters and so are best suited to temperate locations or indoor applications.
+Natural esters also have high pour points when compared to synthetic esters, and so are best suited to temperate locations or indoor applications.